 Have a Maintenance Plan

-Your deck often bears the brunt of natural elements like sunlight, snow, and rainwater.
-It’s only right that you make it a habit to do a routine deck maintenance check and cleanup.
-These deck tips and safety precautions don't have to take up much of your time either.
-A once-a-year clean-up to scrub mold and mildew would suffice.
+Your deck often bear the brunt of natural elements like sunlight, snow, and rainwater.
+It’s only right that you make it a habit to do a routine deck maintenance check and clean up.
+These deck tips and safety precaution don't have to take up much of your time either.
+A once-a-year clean up to scrub mold and mildew would suffice, for instance.
 You can also do some repairs as well as seal or refinish the deck if the old finish has faded.

 A deck can be a precious addition to any house and it’s where a lot of happy memories are created.
 However, the deck can also be a place where serious injury could happen.
-So, to make sure you won’t ever have to face the prospect of accidents due to collapse or structural issues, it’s best to have a licensed inspector perform a routine evaluation of your deck’s structural integrity.
-The best way to go about this is to schedule a Home Maintenance Inspection.
-During a Home Maintenance Inspection, a certified, trained and insured WIN Home Inspector will carefully expect over 300 items inside and outside your home, including your deck.
-Following the inspection, your inspector will provide you with a detailed easy-to-read report outlining any necessary next steps or maintenance.
+So to make sure you won’t ever have to face the prospect of accidents due to collapse or structural issues, it’s best to have a licensed inspector perform a routine evaluation of your deck’s structural integrity.

-For more information or to reach out to a home inspector near you, please contact WIN Home Inspection by clicking here.
+For more information or to reach out to a home inspector near you, please contact by clicking .
 You may also contact us at inquiry@wini.com and one of our experts will contact you promptly.